-- Disconnect the cable TV and lower the TV antenna.

-- Disconnect and stow the telephone line.

-- Retract awnings and secure them for travel.

-- Close the primary LP-Gas tank valve.

-- Connect the sewer hose.

-• Drain and flush holding tanks.
+- Disconnect the cable TV and lower the TV antenna - Disconnect and stow the telephone line. - Retract awnings and secure them for travel. - Close the primary propane tank valve. - Connect the sewer hose - ◆ Drain and flush holding tanks.
 Start by closing the grey water valve.
-Run enough cold water down sink and shower drains to fill the grev tank at least 50%.
+Run enough cold water down sink and shower drains to fill the grey tank at least 50%.
 Use caution to avoid overfilling or flooding the grey tank.
-Connect a non-potable water hose to the "Water Inlet Only" fitting in the lower left corner of the service center, open the black tank valve and allow adequate time for black tank to drain.
+Connect a nonpotable water hose to the "Water Inlet Only" fitting in the lower left corner of the service center.
+Open the black tank drain valve and allow adequate time for black tank to drain.
 Close black tank valve and open grey water valve.
-Water from the grey tank will help to flush the drain hose.
+Water from the grey tank will help to flush the drain hose

 Once evacuated, close grey water valve.
 Disconnect the sewer hose and flush that hose with clean water from a non-potable hose.
 Store the hose.
 Replace the sewer cap.

-Power Hose Reel
+City Water Connection with Power Hose Reel